 - 'Cynical attack' -

-Russia has destroyed or damaged least 1,736 medical facilities in Ukraine since its February 2022 invasion, Human Rights Watch reported in July.
+Russia has destroyed or damaged at least 1,736 medical facilities in Ukraine since its February 2022 invasion, Human Rights Watch reported in July.

 Ukraine's National Police condemned the twin strikes as a "cynical attack" that killed one policeman and injured another.